-Lake Wallace – where Charles Darwin discovered a platypus
+Lake Wallace – where Charles Darwin first saw a platypus

 Nestled 10 minutes on the Bathurst side of Lithgow, Wallerawang or “Wang” as it is known by the locals is the perfect place to break your journey or to include on your local drive.